How do I become a Foster Parent?

 The Assessing Social Worker will then produce a Form F Report which will then be reviewed by the TRUE Fostercare Foster Panel.
 This Panel is made up of independent people who make recommendations about your registration as a Foster Parent.
 These recommendations are passed to the ADM for final approval of your registration.

-Throughout the above process, which can on average take from 3 to 5 months, TRUE Fostercare will guide you and be in constant contact.
+Throughout the above process, which can on average take up to 6 months, TRUE Fostercare will guide you and be in constant contact.
 You will be able to meet other Foster Parents, meet some of our children and will be invited to attend training events.